-The Platinum Card® from American Express and The Enhanced Business Platinum® Card from American Express OPEN have long provided cardholders with the option to purchase business class and first class tickets with a 2-for-1 perk.
+The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN have long provided cardholders with the option to purchase business class and first class tickets with a 2-for-1 perk.
 This so-called benefit was provided by their International Airline Program, but in reality it wasn’t much of a benefit at all.

 To book the 2-for-1 deal, you were required to purchase a full fare business or first class ticket.
 Unsurprisingly, these fares are often double the cost of just 2 discounted business or first class fares.
 As a result of the fare class restriction, this “benefit” wasn’t really useful.